 In addition to this, tougher steaks tend to be larger, which makes them the choice cut for feeding large crowds of people.

-What’s The Best Type Of Steak To Tenderize?
+What’s the Best Type of Steak to Tenderize?

 Steaks such as porterhouse, ribeye, filet mignon, and New York steak strip do not need to be tenderized as they are already tender cuts of meat and only require a dash of salt.

-How To Tenderize Steak
+How to Tenderize Steak

 There are several ways to tenderize steak, such as baking soda, cooking it low and slow, using a mallet, and even using fruit.

 Cook Steaks Low And Slow